 This landmark accomplishment was made possible by the We Mean Green Fund (WMGF), which provides the opportunity for students, faculty, and staff to make their campus more sustainable.
 Through a proposal to the WMGF, UNT has enrolled in Denton Municipal Electric’s GreenSense Renewable Electricity Program, which will purchase Renewable Energy Credits (RECs) to cover the electricity use at the UNT main campus and UNT’s Discovery Park campus.

 RECs are the currency of renewable energy.
 When a megawatt of electricity from a renewable source (like a wind or solar farm) is delivered into the grid, a REC is generated.
 RECs can be sold to those that are interested in supporting renewable energy or reducing their carbon footprint.
 By purchasing a REC, the purchaser claims ownership of the renewable energy that was delivered to the grid.
 REC ownership allows people and institutions to claim that the electricity used is from a renewable source with zero or low emissions.

 The University of North Texas is enrolling in the US EPA’s Green Power Partnership, a leaderboard of institutions committed to renewable energy purchasing.
-UNT is projected to rank #1 of universities in Texas, #9 of universities nationally, and #63 of all public or private institutions.
+UNT is projected to rank #1 of universities in Texas, #9 of universities nationally, and #63 of all public or private institutions!

 Beyond supporting renewable energies on campus, UNT also hopes to serve as a leader in the community and encourage others to support renewable energy!
 Denton Municipal Electric (DME) account holders are also able to enroll in the GreenSense program.
 Contact DME Utilities Customer Service at 940-349-8700 to learn more and enroll.